vaadin-miki/super-fields/superfields/README.md

 These are the same components as their Vaadin counterparts, except they fully support text selection API.
 This means that the text contained in the components can be selected from server-side code and that changes to selection in the browser are sent to the server as events.

 In addition to that, both components allow server-side initiated text change at caret position (or any selected range).

+`SuperTextField` implements `HasTextInputMode` which allows customising its on-screen keyboard on devices that support it.

 ## Date fields